Table of Contents

 - Totem™ uses session cookies to track some user activity for support purposes only and facilitate navigation through the tool.
 The cookie domain and path scope are set to the most restrictive settings, and no wildcard domain scoped cookies are utilized.
 Cookies are set with the HttpOnly and Secure flags to ensure the session ID is not accessible to client-side scripts and is only transmitted over HTTPS.
 Cookies expire at the end of the session.

-- Enable Multi-Factor Authentication.
+- Encourage your users to enable the strongest Multi-Factor Authentication they can.
 Multi-Factor Authentication (MFA) limits the chances a non-approved user can use stolen credentials to access an account.
-Users in multitenant organizations are required to enable MFA.
-Users can enable MFA under “My Profile” settings.
+All users are required to enable MFA.
+Encourage them to use the Passkey option if you can, otherwise use a secure phone- or password-manager-based MFA OTP generator.

 - Don’t use Totem™ to store FCI/CUI.
 Totem™ is not approved to store, process, or transmit Federal Contract Information (FCI) or Controlled Unclassified Information (CUI).
 Ensure your users understand how to identify FCI and CUI and how to properly handle it according to your contractual requirements.